 Our primary data centres are located in Europe, Singapore, China and the USA.
 These data centres are used to store data that we receive from end-users.
 We comply with all applicable laws to protect the security of data during international transfer.
-FreeWheel Media, Inc. participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
-We are committed to subjecting all personal data received from European Union (EU) member countries and Switzerland, respectively, in reliance on each Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Frameworks and to view our certification, visit the U.S. Department of Commerce’s Privacy Shield List.
+Where applicable, we utilize the relevant data transfer mechanisms for all personal data received from European Union (EU) member countries, UK and Switzerland.

-We further commit to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and Switzerland in the context of the employment relationship.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the EU DPAs for more information or to file a complaint.
+We commit to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) to address any privacy-related complaints from you.
+If you do not receive timely acknowledgment of your privacy-related complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the EU DPAs for more information or to file a complaint.
 The services of EU DPAs are provided at no cost to you.

 We take reasonable precautions to keep your personal data secure and where we share your data with third parties we require them to do the same.
 The information is collected and stored in a manner that is appropriate for the nature of the data that we collect and the need to fulfil your request.
 Access to your personal data is restricted to prevent unauthorised access, loss, modification or misuse and is only permitted among our staff on a need-to-know basis.
 If you have any questions about the security of your personal information, you can contact us at email@example.com.